 2.6.2.2.3.
-The temperature set point of the soak area, specified in paragraph 2.2.2.2. of Annex 6 shall be -7 °C for the Type 6 test.
+The temperature set point of the soak area, specified in paragraph 2.2.2.2. of Annex 6, shall be -7 °C for the Type 6 test.

 2.6.2.2.4.
 The location of the temperature sensor for the soak area shall be representative to measure the ambient temperature around the vehicle.
 The sensor shall be at least 10 cm away from the wall of the soak area and shall be shielded from direct air flow.
 The air flows in the soak area shall be low to avoid unintended forced cooling.